layilin/SP23-33852/_annotations/book3.md

 108.395 Danae.
 Daughter of King Acrisius of Argos and Queen Eurydice, also mother of Perseus by Zeus, who impregnated Danae in the form of a shower of gold.

 [place] 109.401 Bermuda's.
-Bermuda, colonized by the English in the early seventeenth century and now an overseas territory of Britain in the North Atlantic Ocean.
+Bermuda was colonized by the English in the early seventeenth century and is now an overseas territory of Britain in the north Atlantic.

 [people] 109.402 Waller's.
-Edmund Waller (1606-1687), English poet and politician, author of "The Battle of the Summer Islands" (1645), a mock-heroic set in Bermuda.
+Edmund Waller (1606-1687), English poet and politician and author of "The Battle of the Summer Islands" (1645), a mock-heroic set in Bermuda.

 [plant] 109.403 their cedars.
 The Bermuda cedar (*Juniperus bermudiana*).
 Endemic to Bermuda and used for building houses and other construction work.
 Also sustained a ship-building industry that denuded the island of most of its Bermuda cedars by the 1830s.

-109.412 make labour light.
-While Grainger recommends letting enslaved Africans drink the sugarcane juice, planters sometimes inflicted severe punishments for eating or consuming sugar cane.
-For example, the eighteenth-century Jamaican planter Thomas Thistlewood punished an enslaved African named Egypt for eating sugarcane by whipping him and giving him "Derby's dose," a phrase Thsitlewood used to refer to the act of having one enslaved African defecate in another's mouth.
-Douglas Hall, *In Miserable Slavery: Thomas Thistlewood in Jamaica, 1750-86* (London: Macmillan, 1989).
-See also line 99, above. <!--conform citation to our style-->

-109.415 choral song <!--this one is complicated, but I feel like we should probably add a note about music/singing; it appears several times in book III-->

 109.417 trade-wind.
 The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
 In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean and northeasterly from Florida up the coast of North America and toward Europe.